Q-Zee/q-zee.github.io/README.md

 Quzzi aims at making Quantum Annealing solvers more accessible and as simple as possible to anyone by sharing its own experience, through code, examples and training on methodologies.

-Quzzi will be listening to anyone interested in this work and more specifically what they wish to learn.
+Quzzi will be listening to anyone interested in this work and more specifically what they wish to learn from it.

 [![Github Sponsorship](img/sponsorqzee2.png)](https://github.com/sponsors/Q-Zee)